describo/crate-builder-component/README.identifiers.md

 Notice that the type is URL.
 That's because the ID is checked to see if it's a URL or not.
 If it's not, then it would be set to Thing as there is no way of knowing what it is.

+# Key Takeaway

-> This next bit is super important to understand.
-If you have a reference to an entity in your crate
+> If you have a reference to an entity in your crate that does not resolve to a URL or something
-> that does not resolve to a URL or something inside the crate, Describo will create Thing entities
+> inside the crate, Describo will create Thing entities and that's probably not what you want.
+The
-> and that's probably not what you want.
-The answer is that you need to ensure that all of your
+> answer is that you need to ensure that all of your references either resolved to something in the
-> references either resolved to something in the crate (with valid identifiers as Describo doesn't
+> crate (with valid identifiers as Describo doesn't do any data fixing) or be a valid URL so that
-> do any data fixing) or be a valid URL so that the additional entries it adds make sense.
+> the additional entries it adds make sense.